-Modus operandi:
+Modus operandi30:

 - 1. Select a text

-- Transcribe the text
+- 2. Transliterate the text

-- Do not mark reconstructed sounds
+- a.
+Do not mark reconstructed sounds

 - b.
 Use lowercase bold for syllabic signs

 - c.
 Use UPPERCASE BOLD for logograms

-- 3. Transliterate the text
+- 3. Transcribe the text

 - a. use italics

-- all reconstructed sounds (except for those based on harmony rules should be represented in [square brackets]
+- b. all reconstructed sounds (except for those based on orthography rules should be represented in [square brackets]

 - 4. Analyze the text

 - a. divide morphemes by hyphens

 - b. mark grammatical elements

 - 5. Translate the text using different stages of translation